matvii-bosyi/PixelHub/README.md

-# Game Database
+# PixelHub

 ## 📌 Project Description
-**Game Database** is a web application that allows users to search, filter, and view information about video games.
+**PixelHub** is a web application that allows users to search, filter, and view information about video games.
 The data is fetched from the **RAWG API**.

 ## 🔗 API and Description
 **Using:** [RAWG API](https://rawg.io/apidocs)